miguelnf-dev/big-data-rental-price-prediction/README.md

 This project aims to predict the rental price of properties based on their characteristics.
 It utilizes Apache Spark and other big data tools to process and analyze a large dataset of USA rental listings scraped from Craigslist (https://www.kaggle.com/datasets/austinreese/usa-housing-listings).

-A Linear Regression and Random Forest machine learning models are trained to predict prices using property information like square footage, number of bedrooms/bathrooms, location, etc. The models are evaluated and persist on HDFS for low-latency, streaming predictions as new listing data arrives.
+A Linear Regression and Random Forest machine learning models are trained to predict prices using property information like square footage, number of bedrooms/bathrooms, location, etc. The models are evaluated and persist on Hadoop Distributed File System (HDFS) for low-latency, streaming predictions as new listing data arrives.

 ## Tools/Technologies